rikeshp/DSC465-Data-Visualization/README.md

 ## Final Project

-involved visualizing medical data sourced from healthdata.gov (https://healthdata.gov/dataset/nchs-potentially-excess-deaths-five-leading-causes-death).
+Involved visualizing medical data sourced from healthdata.gov (https://healthdata.gov/dataset/nchs-potentially-excess-deaths-five-leading-causes-death).
 I was responsible for creating the final, comprehensive explanatory visualzation which was a vertically stacking of double line graphs to compare Percent Of Excess Deaths to Death Rate for each cause of death.